fduxuan/IntroDB-Spring-2021/docs/index.md

 ## Assignments

-In the first few weeks, there are several simple assignments to help students understand the practicalities of database operation.
+In the first few weeks, there are several simple assignments to help students understand the practicalities of database operation, which are very easy since we will provide detailed instructions.

+We will post each assignment here in **<u>Friday's class</u>**, and students are required to complete the work and have it checked by TAs **{++in class++}**.

 * [Assignment-1](Assignment/assignment1.md)

-We will post each assignment here in **<u>Friday's class</u>**, and students are required to complete the work and have it checked by TAs in class.

 ----